tomograms/tomograms-doc/doc/source/index.md

 #### Running Jupyter notebook on LUNARC with small data (algorithm development)

-1. on the front end if you just want to tweak a script on a small dataset ( e.g. 300 x 300 x 300 pixels):
+Do the following if you want to tweak a script on a small dataset ( e.g. 300 x 300 x 300 pixels):
 ```bash
 module purge
 module load Anaconda3